martijnmeeldijk/TI-oplossingen/Master/projectmanagement.md

      *  CRI($r$): Pearson’s product-moment correlation coefficient.
      * CRI($\rho$): Spearman’s rank correlation coefficient.
      * CRI($\tau$): Kendall’s tau rank correlation coefficient.
-   * Each metric tells us sensitive an activity is to problems.

 In the end, out simulation software will give us a risk measure between 0% and 100% for each activity.